Virus Scan at Boot Time

-Avast comes with a ton of modules and in the name of System Speed I usually do not install them all.
-Less software you install on your Windows faster will run, and I think all of Avast features are a bit of an overkill.
-So I never install all the options.
+Avast comes with a ton of modules but I usually do not install all of them.
+Less software you install on your Windows faster will run, and I think all these Avast features are a bit of an overkill.

-I only install the most important modules of Avast.
-Below is a screenshot of the installation window and what are options I usually install.
-You have to click on "Customize Installation" to open this install options window.
+Below is a screenshot of the installation window and the options I usually install.
+You have to click on

 Why Boot Time Scan?